Kubernetes Task Runner

 Amazon Elastic Kubernetes Service (EKS)

-Here's an example flow for using Kubernetes Task Runner with AWS EKS.
+Here's an example flow using the Kubernetes task runner with AWS EKS.
 To authenticate, you need an OAuth token.

 id: eks_task_runner